markdoc/docs/pages/docs/render/react.md

 }
 ```

-which will render your Callout component like this:
+When rendered, the `Callout` component should look something like this:

 {% callout %}
 Attention, over here!